itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ## READ THIS WARNING ⛔

-Below we will begin *Partitioning* the disks manually.
-Arch Linux gives us the freedom to setup the OS from scratch to fit whatever your needs are.
-In this case we will be dealing with *Creating & Formatting* partitions on your hard disks to setup the base system. **Should you not follow the instructions below you WILL run into problems sooner or later.
-Be very careful in this part of the guide to avoid unrecoverable data loss!**
+The guide will walk you through every step.
+In this case we will be dealing with *Creating & Formatting* partitions and subvolumes on your hard disks to setup the base system.

-> Note: If you don't understand what these mean everything will be explained in the next section.
+### SHOULD YOU NOT FOLLOW THE INSTRUCTIONS BELOW YOU (WILL) HAVE ISSUES!
+BE VERY CAREFUL IN THIS NEXT PART OF THE GUIDE TO AVOID UNRECOVERABLE DATA LOSS.

-- Change the **Disk Label** "*nvmeXnX*" in this guide with the correct disk label on **YOUR** computer such as `nvme0n1`.
+- **MAKE SURE YOU CHANGE:** the *Disk Label:* "*nvmeXnX*" in this guide with the correct disk label on **YOUR** computer such as `nvme0n1` or `sda`.

-- Change the **Partition Number** "nvmeXnXpX" in this guide with the correct partition number on **YOUR** disk such as `nvme0n1p2`.
+- **MAKE SURE YOU CHANGE:** the *Partition Number:* "*nvmeXnX(pX)*" in this guide with the correct partition number on **YOUR** disk such as `nvme0n1p2` or `sda2`.

-- DO NOT delete the or format the **EFI System partition** of type "*FAT32*" or "*vfat*" of size *~100-500MiB*.
+- **DO NOT:** delete the or format the *EFI partition* of type "*FAT32*" or "*vfat*" of size *~100-500MiB*.
 Your computer will not boot if you delete this.

-- DO NOT delete or format any **Windows partitions** of type "*NTFS*" varying in size.
+- **DO NOT:** delete or format any *Windows partitions* of type "*NTFS*" varying in size.
 You will lose your personal data and operating system files on Windows.

 ## Disk Preparation

 ### Get Partition Layout

-​A *Hard Disk Drive* [(HDD)](https://www.geeksforgeeks.org/hard-disk-drive-hdd-secondary-memory/) is a device inside a computer that stores all your data, including the operating system/system(s), applications, and personal files.
-All computers have them and every computer has a unique *Disk Layout*.
-This includes different [Partitions](https://www.techtarget.com/searchstorage/definition/partition) which are sections of the HDD which is treated as a separate unit of the OS.
-On the other hand, [Volumes](https://en.wikipedia.org/wiki/Volume_(computing)) are storage areas for a single filesystem, typically stored inside partitions.
+​A *Hard Disk Drive* [(HDD)](https://en.wikipedia.org/wiki/Hard_disk_drive) is the device inside your computer which stores all your data; including the system files, applications, and personal data.
+All computers have them and each one contains a unique *Disk Layout*.
+The disk layout includes different [Partitions](https://simple.wikipedia.org/wiki/Disk_partition), which are sections of the HDD treated as a separate unit of the OS.
+On the other hand, [Volumes](https://en.wikipedia.org/wiki/Volume_(computing)) are storage areas for a single filesystem, typically stored within the partitions.
 The terms *Volume* and *Partition* are often used interchangeably but [Are Not](https://blog.purestorage.com/purely-educational/partition-vs-volume-whats-the-difference/) exactly the same.
-> Note: The terms "Drive", "Hard Disk/HDD", "NVME SSD", and "SATA HDD", all mean the same thing for the purpose of this guide.
-All of them are simply physical devices you could hold in your hand located in the PC for data storage.
+> Note: For the sake of this guide, the terms "Drive", "Hard Disk/HDD", "NVME SSD", and "SATA HDD", all mean the same thing.
+All of them are simply physical data storage devices you could hold in your hand located in the PC.

-To get accurate information on how your particular computer's *Disk Layout* is structured, you'll need to run the `lsblk` command:
+To get your current *Disk Layout*, you'll need to run the `lsblk` command:

 ```rs
 lsblk